 Sodium is abundant outside cells.
 Potassium is abundant inside cells.
 One channel type selectively catalyzes3 the flow of sodium ions across the otherwise insulating lipid membrane.
 The other channel type selectively catalyzes the flow of potassium ions.
 These channels open in response to changes in the electrical potential across the voltage sensors of the channels, one after the other, loosely speaking.
 The gradients of concentration, electrical, and electrochemical potential for sodium drive sodium ions (and their electrical current) inward through the sodium channel, when it opens.
-The inward sodium current provides the energy for propagation of the action potential for potassium drive potassium ions outwards when the potassium channel opens.
+The inward sodium current provides the energy for propagation of the action potential waveform.
+The different gradients of concentration, electrical and electrochemical potential for potassium drive potassium ions outwards when the potassium channel opens.
 The outward potassium currents help promptly terminate the nerve signal so another signal can soon follow.
 The proper termination of the action potential is an important determinant of the total energy consumption of a human being^{4,5}